 We will consider the problem of exponentiating an integer to another.
-In particular, for non-negative integers a and a, define Pewer (a, n) be the number $a^n$ .
+In particular, for non-negative integers a and n, define Power (a, n) be the number a^n .
 (For this problem assume that you can multiply two integers in O(1) time.)
 Here are the two parts of the problem:

-Part (a): Present a naive algorithm that given non-negative integers a and n computes.
-Power (a, n) in time O(n).
+Part (a): Present a naive algorithm that given non-negative integers a and n computes Power (a, n) in time O(n).